End Email Overload Once & For All

 With all of that in mind, a good way to determine how many emails are too much for you is by tracking how much time you spend on email each day.
 If you're spending too much time on emails and it's stopping you from doing your job, you probably have too many emails for your current workload.

-- Decrease your productivity: When your inbox is constantly overflowing, it can be hard to stay focused and get things done.
+When your inbox is constantly overflowing, it can be hard to stay focused and get things done.
 Constant notifications and interruptions can make it hard to keep your focus, resulting in a decrease in your overall productivity.

-- Increase in your stress levels: Constantly feeling like you’re behind and that you need to check and respond to emails can be overwhelming.
+Constantly feeling like you’re behind and that you need to check and respond to emails can be overwhelming.
 It’s no surprise that many studies concluded that it increases your stress and chances of burnout which can be harmful to both your physical and mental health.

-- Missed opportunities: Having so many emails to go through makes it very likely that you’ll miss or overlook some important emails in your inbox.
+Having so many emails to go through makes it very likely that you’ll miss or overlook some important emails in your inbox.
 It can lead to missed deadlines and opportunities.

-- Decreased professionalism: If you're unable to respond to emails on time or if your responses are disorganized or unclear, you could give the impression that you are unreliable or disorganized.
+If you're unable to respond to emails on time or if your responses are disorganized or unclear, you could give the impression that you are unreliable or disorganized.
 It can result in a detrimental effect on your professional reputation.

 These are some of the reasons why it is important to take control of your inbox.
 By implementing the strategies that we’ll explore below, you can avoid the negative effect of email fatigue on your work.

-9 Strategies to Overcome Email Overload
+9 Strategies to Fix & Manage Email Overload

 Now that we have explored what is email fatigue, you might be wondering: